 HI!
 My name is Nanette Cole…

-And there will always be food!
+And there will always be the food!

-This is my journey…
+This is my adventurous life…

 Some dreams never die.
 If you hold onto a dream for 30 years, you need to make it happen somehow.